FoooooodieFred/nice-qrcode-home/README.md

 ---

-# nice·qrcode (English)
+# nice-qrcode-home (English)

-**Good finds, kept.** A minimalist black-and-white home for your links and QR codes — fully front-end, open source, and all data stays in your browser.
+A minimalist black-and-white home for your links and QR codes — fully front-end, open source, and all data stays in your browser.

 ## Features